chrisrowland/GettingCleaningData/README.md

 The output of the data is saved in a txt file labelled "my_samsung_data"

-A Code book is provided in the Github Repo, under the heading "Results of Running the run_analysis.R Script"
+A Code book is provided in the Github Repo, with the changes related to this script under the heading "Results of Running the run_analysis.R Script"

 ## Background